5 Trades the Rebuilding Cleveland Cavaliers Should Explore

 JR Smith for Ryan Anderson

-Houston Receives: JR Smith, Kendrick Perkins, Okaro White
+Houston Receives: SF JR Smith, C Kendrick Perkins, SF Okaro White

 Cleveland Receives: PF Ryan Anderson, 2019 and 2021 first-round picks (lottery-protected)